ionos-deploy-now/documentation/content/blog/host-github-blog.md

 ## Deploy Now: The Hosting Solution That Automates Deploying Directly from GitHub

-Ionos’ [Deploy Now](https://docs.ionos.space/) analyzes your files and automatically builds a customizable workflow to automate deploying your blog to Ionos’ secure and reliable hosting platform.
+IONOS’ [Deploy Now](https://docs.ionos.space/) analyzes your files and automatically builds a customizable workflow to automate deploying your blog to IONOS’ secure and reliable hosting platform.
 With Deploy Now, you can automatically deploy your blog updates each time you create a post or make a change to your blog.

 Get started today by learning [more about Deploy Now](https://docs.ionos.space/docs/faq/) or [creating a sample project](https://docs.ionos.space/docs/framework-samples/).